Discussion paper on the review of the Physical Activities Regulations

 Rural Ontario home and transport route

-by KCollier, 2 months agoI am a member of Nuclear Waste Watch (NWW) in northern Ontario, but my comments do not necessarily reflect details of their positions.
+by KCollier, over 1 year agoI am a member of Nuclear Waste Watch (NWW) in northern Ontario, but my comments do not necessarily reflect details of their positions.

 In summary, NWW pointed out on several occasions the lack of trust by many, not only NWW, in Canadian Nuclear Safety Commission (CNSC) as a "captured regulator".
 Too many conflicts of interest and past lapses create no confidence in CNSC being able to carry out its roles.